S2000Erwin/labyrinth/README.md

 To run recursively.

 There must be a better way to do this in Stanza I have not explored.

+Later, I found that encapuslating the HashTable inside the struct might be a better approach.
+This reduces a lot of compiler complain about Ambiguous choices of overloaded functions.

+    defstruct Country :
+        name  : String
+        attrs : HashTable<String,?>

+    defstruct Countries :
+        c : HashTable<String,Country>

 March 17, 2022